BAMresearch/fenics-constitutive/docs/custom_models/rust_elasticity.md

     └── lib.rs
 ```

 In order to write a constitutive model which is then linked to rust, you need to define the dependencies in the `Cargo.toml` file.
-For linear algebra on small matrices, the nalgebra crate is used.
-For interfacing with numpy, the numpy crate is used.
-The pyo3 crate is used to create a python module from the rust code.
+For linear algebra on small matrices, the `nalgebra` crate is used.
+For interfacing with `numpy.ndarray`, the `numpy` crate is used.
+The `PyO3` crate is used to create a Python module from the rust code.
 The dependencies are defined as follows:

 ```toml
 --8<-- "examples/elasticity_rs/Cargo.toml"
 ```

-Note that `crate-type = ["cdylib"]` is used to create a dynamic library which can be imported into python.
+Note that `crate-type = ["cdylib"]` is used to create a dynamic library which can be imported into Python.

 ## Writing the model